Test-Time Adaptation for LLM Agents via Environment Interaction: Grounded Test-Time Adaptation Strategies

 LLM-based agents often fail in novel environments due to a \textbf{semantic mismatch}: they lack a ``world model'' to predict the outcomes of their actions~\citep{ha_world_2018, chae_web_2025}.
-To address this, we propose \textit{\nonparametricmethodname}, a strategy that proactively discovers the causal dynamics of an environment before the execution of the task.
-The objective is to construct a non-parametric (in language), in-context world model by performing a one-time, automated exploration.
+To address this, we propose \textit{\nonparametricmethodname}, a strategy that proactively discovers the causal dynamics of an environment \textbf{before the agent encounters any user tasks during deployment}.
+The objective is to construct an in-context world model using natural language by performing a one-time, automated exploration.
 The cost of this discovery phase is amortized over all subsequent tasks performed in that environment.